Demographics of Bratislava: Nationality

 After the formation of the Czechoslovak Republic in 1918, Bratislava remained a multiethnic city, but with a different demographic trend.
 After active Slovakization, the proportion of Slovaks and Czechs increased, while the proportion of Germans and Hungarians fell.
 With the shift in government, many of the largely Hungarian former government employees emigrated.
 Czechs and Slovaks immigrated to the city to take their places in jobs.
 In 1938, 59% of population were Slovaks or Czechs, while Germans represented 22% and Hungarians 13% of the city's population.

 The creation of the first Slovak Republic in 1939 brought other changes, most notably the expulsion of many Czechs and Jews under Nazi influence, with the deportation of Jews continuing in the early 1940s, leading to most of the 15,000 from Bratislava being killed or dying from maltreatment in German concentration camps.
-In 1945, most of the ethnic Germans were expulsion.
+In 1945, most of the ethnic Germans were expelled.
 After the restoration of Czechoslovakia, the Beneš decrees collectively punished ethnic German and Hungarian minorities by expropriation and deportation to Germany, Austria, and Hungary for their alleged collaboration with Nazi Germany and Hungary against Czechoslovakia.

 This was part of a postwar population transfer approved by the Allies, with the thought of reducing future tensions.
 Ethnic Germans were expelled from across eastern Europe.
 The stripping of Slovak citizenship from the Hungarian and German ethnics also forced the minorities to leave the city.
 Also, Hungary and Slovakia made population exchanges, which further decreased the number of the Hungarians in the city.
 The city utterly lost its multicultural character and much of its vitality.
 Since the 1950s, the Slovaks have been the dominant ethnicity in the town, making up around 90% of the city's population.
-By the mid 1970s, it had surpassed Brno as the second-largest city of Czechoslovakia, and reached one-third the size of Prague, the capital.